-UT Addiction Medicine offers an outpatient clinic for those with alcohol and drug addictions, co-occuring mental health disorders and other types of addictive behaviors.
+UT Addiction Medicine offers an outpatient clinic for those with alcohol and drug addictions, co-occurring mental health disorders and other types of addictive behaviors.
 Our physicians collaborate and consult with referring physicians and other agencies.
 We offer the assessment and treatment of substance use and process disorders.
 Treatment approaches range from detoxification to abstinence, usually with a focus on harm reduction or medically assisted treatments, such as Suboxone, Buprenorphine / Naloxone.
 We are accepting new patients.

 Treatment areas of expertise include, but are not limited to, the following:

 - Medication-Assisted Treatment (MAT) with (ie Suboxone, Buprenorphine / Naloxone)

 - Opioids (prescription pain medications) and Heroin, Benzodiazepines and Other Sedatives

 - Cocaine and Amphetamines

 Treatment looks very different for each patient, depending on what his or her needs are.
 Each patient is assessed on initial visit to determine an individualized plan of care.

 - Cognitive Behavioral Therapy

 - Enhancement Therapy